Varicose Veins Overview

 - Ablation: The diseased veins are destroyed using radiofrequency energy, laser energy, or other methods.

-- Surgery: Also known as vein stripping or “ambulatory phlebectomy,” this procedure involves removing the varicose veins through small incisions on the skin.
+- Surgery: Also known as vein stripping or “ambulatory phlebectomy,” this procedure involves removing your varicose veins through small incisions on your skin.

 - Leg Elevation: When you’re sitting or sleeping, you should elevate your leg over your heart’s level to facilitate blood circulation in the correct direction.